Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Very high Reynolds numbers

 The function $b(\rho)$ contributes to $U(\rho)$ by means of the logarithmic derivative $\sigma(\rho)$.
-So, it is interesting to compare these functions at critical regimes for different models.
+It is therefore interesting to compare these functions in critical regimes for different models.
 In Fig.~\ref{fig:4-LogDerivModels} the functions $\sigma(\rho)$ that correspond to the generation threshold are plotted.
-One can see that the rising parts of the curves are almost identical, the whole difference being in the descending part of the curve.
-In accordance with~\citet{kazantsev1968enhancement}, the scales important for generation satisfy the condition $\sigma >0$.
-Indeed, we see that, for every $s$, the graphs for both models intersect the line $\sigma =0$ at $\rho \simeq {\Lambda_c}_{(Sharp)}$.
-So, the Kazantsev criterion agrees well with the criterion $\rho \lesssim \rho_0$.
+The rising parts of the curves are almost identical, the whole difference being in the descending part of the curve.
+In accordance with~\citet{kazantsev1968enhancement}, the scales important for the generation satisfy the condition $\sigma >0$.
+For every $s$, the graphs for both models intersect the line $\sigma =0$ at $\rho \simeq {\Lambda_c}_{({\rm Sharp})}$.
+This shows that the Kazantsev criterion agrees well with the criterion $\rho \lesssim \rho_0$.

-We see that the transition region is probably the one that determines the generation boundary.
+The transition region probably determines the generation boundary.
 On the other hand, in the absence of the self-similarity of velocity correlators at the largest scales, the properties of this transition region may not be uniquely related to the velocity properties at the integral scales.
-If so, the comparison of some characteristics related to the transition region, for example $\rho_0$ or the scale where $\sigma =0$ , for different DNS-s or experiments, would be more effective than the comparison of large scale parameters like magnetic Reynolds numbers.
+If this is so, the comparison of some characteristics related to the transition region, for example, $\rho_0$ or the scale at which $\sigma =0$ for different DNS-s or experiments, would be more effective than the comparison of large-scale parameters such as the magnetic Reynolds numbers.

 In other words, it may be more effective to describe the generation threshold by means of some combination of parameters that describe the surrounding of the point $\rho_0$ or $\rho: \sigma =0$ rather than by means of integral characteristics such as $Rm_c$.